AOD Community Prevention Service

 Available in: Rest of WA Wheatbelt

-Actively helping Western Australian regional communities improve the health and wellbeing of individuals and families by preventing alcohol and other drug (AOD) use and reducing the harms associated with AOD supply and use.
+We work with Western Australian regional communities to improve health and wellbeing by preventing alcohol and other drug (AOD) use and reducing the harms linked to AOD supply and use.
+Our approach combines community engagement, evidence‑based planning, and local leadership to create lasting change.

-Our team promotes and supports grassroots, evidence-informed, community-led AOD prevention and harm minimisation initiatives in communities across the Kimberley, Mid West, Goldfields, Great Southern and South West regions.
+The AOD Community Prevention Service promotes and supports grassroots, evidence‑informed, and community‑led initiatives across the Kimberley, Mid West, Goldfields, Great Southern, and South West regions.

 Steve Papadopoulos – Service Manager spapadopoulous@holyoake.org.au